Fliw/herobot/CONTRIBUTING.md

 ---

-Thank you for contributing to the Herobot Application! 🎉
+Thank you for contributing to the Miko Bot Application! 🎉